vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 nguttara-Nikāya III, 62, Sokasallaharaṇa, name of the discourse \( dhammapariyāya\)

-that takes away the grieve of bereavement, taught to king Muṇd
+that takes away the grieve of bereavement, taught to king Muṇḍa.

-. a.

 6 For the Sanskrit text of VDhP 3.84.1–15 see Appendix.